-What Is The Best Treatment For Rotator Cuff Tear in Bergen County, NJ?
+What Is The Best Treatment For Rotator Cuff Tear In Doctor Bergen, NJ?

 Rotator Cuff Tear In Paramus, NJ

 Experiencing shoulder pain?
 If so, the problem could be your rotator cuff.
 The rotator cuff consists of four different muscles—the supraspinatus, infraspinatus, subscapularis and teres minor—that help with shoulder joint movement and stability.
 If there is injury or damage to any of these muscles or ligaments it can cause pain, swelling and decreased range of motion.
 Rotator cuff pain can be brought about through overuse, injury or gradual wear and tear due to aging.